 The Chancellor's Doctoral Incentive Program (CDIP) provides student loans to a limited number of individuals pursuing full-time doctoral degrees at accredited universities throughout the United States.
 After participants receive their doctoral degrees and obtain a qualifying instructional position in the CSU, a portion of their loan from this program will be forgiven every year of qualifying employment.
 Submit your application while applying to doctoral degree programs or during doctorate program attendance (including last year of doctorate program.)

 Dollar Amount: Loans of up to $10,000 per year, up to a total of $30,000

 Selection Process: 1.
-Applications for the Chancellor’s Doctoral Incentive Program are submitted online with the guidance of a CDIP campus coordinator by February 1, 2019.
-2. A campus committee evaluates the applications and makes recommendations for further consideration to the campus president.
-The president then forwards campus nominations to the CSU.
+Applications for the Chancellor’s Doctoral Incentive Program are submitted online with the guidance of a CDIP campus coordinator.
+2. A campus committee evaluates the applications and makes recommendations for further consideration to the campus president and then forwards campus nominations to the CSU.
 3. A systemwide committee reviews the campus nominations and makes recommendations to the chancellor for final approval.

 Campus Coordinator: For more information please contact Myrsha Garcia, Administration Support Coordinator, Office of the Provost.

 California Pre-Doctoral Program (Sally Casanova Scholarship)

 The California Pre-Doctoral Program is designed to increase the diversity of the pool of potential faculty by supporting the doctoral aspirations of CSU students who have experienced economic and educational disadvantages.
 Winners will be designated as Sally Casanova Scholars, as a tribute to Dr. Sally Casanova, for whom the award is named.
 With the aid of a CSUMB Faculty Sponsor, Sally Casanova Scholars are exposed to unique opportunities to help prepare them to succeed in doctoral programs.